seanjhulse/wreddit/README.md

     wreddit = Wreddit.new #wreddit will be a standard variable for future examples
     @reddit_user = wreddit.user('username').parse
 ```
-user      -> checks for a username on Reddit.com.
-If the user doesn't exist, their API handles that.
+<i>user</i>      -> checks for a username on Reddit.com.
+If the user doesn't exist, their API handles that.<br>
-subreddit -> checks for subreddit.
-If left empty, it'll default to /r/all
+<i>subreddit</i> -> checks for subreddit.
+If left empty, it'll default to /r/all.<br>
-parse     -> will parse the response in JSON format by default.
+<i>parse</i>     -> will parse the response in JSON format by default.
 If you'd like to parse XML or HTTP, you can do that like this:
 ```
 ...parser('xml') or parser('html') or parser('json')
 ```